Biscotti al Pistacchio Recipe

 The American Academy in Rome weaves itself into my life now and then.
 Years back, when I would help research potential speakers for TED, I would regularly spend time exploring the work of Rome Prize winners.
-And prior to that, I fell for this delightful little "insider" guidebook of must-visit places in Rome.
+Prior to that, I fell for this delightful little "insider" guidebook of must-visit places in Rome.
 It was compiled from the collective knowledge of many academy fellows and friends - a mix of writers, architects, designers, scholars, and the like.
 My copy is nearly ten years old, and it's the one book we still bring along whenever we pass through Rome.

-Mona showed me the kitchen, and the gardens, and the spot on the lawn where Galileo first demonstrated his telescope in Rome - the academy occupies the highest point inside the walls of historic Rome.
-The talented Elizabeth Minchilli joined us, I met the other academy cooks, had a perfect macchiato, and tasted a spicy little gem of a cookie baked by Mirella Misenti.
 Mirella's story is fascinating in it's own right.
 She was the dishwasher at the academy.
 She now spearheads pastry and has co-authored Biscotti with Mona.
 It's the just-published first book in a series of tiny, thoughtful books that we will see come out of the Rome Sustainable Food Project.
-It sounds like there there will be a volume on salads, and one on soup, and others beyond that.
-You can see some of the spreads from Biscotti here.
-I baked up Mirella's Sicilian pistachio cookies as soon as I got home.
-They look snow-dusted from a distance, but reveal dense, pistachio-green insides after a bite.
-I include the recipe down below.
+It sounds like there there will be a volume on pasta, one on soup, and so on.

 Related links:

-- If you're interested in having lunch at the academy, or if you just want to be more involved, there is a way to do it.
+• If you're interested in having lunch at the academy, or if you just want to be more involved, there is a way to do it.
 Friends of the AAR have the ability to enjoy lunch at the American Academy in Rome with up to ten guests, by reservation.
 You also get the e-newsletter, and invitations to select AAR events.
 If you spend more time in Rome, or live there, some of the other options might appeal to you as well.

-- American Academy in Rome Facebook page.
+• American Academy in Rome on Instagram & their Facebook page.

-- Biscotti: Recipes from the Kitchen of The American Academy in Rome, The Rome Sustainable Food Project.
+• Biscotti: Recipes from the Kitchen of The American Academy in Rome, The Rome Sustainable Food Project.

 101 Cookbooks Membership